Checklist for updating your web pages

 - Email edu(dot)nsw(at)detcorpcomms(dot)zendesk(dot)com for help from the team.

 - Read the content guidelines and write or revise content according to your content plan.

 - Create a shared Word or Google doc or similar for each page.
-Use the content page template Word version (DOCX 40.03KB) or Google doc version and complete the approvals checklist in the template.

 - When sharing the draft document use a hyperlink to your source of truth document.
 Don't attach documents to emails.